matplotlib/CZI_2020-07_mpl/CZI.md

 maintaining and fostering this community.

-Building on the theoretical and design work we have done in the past year we will continue to re-implement the core of Matplotlib using the new architecture.
+Building on the theoretical and design work we have done in the past year we will begin evolve Matplotlib to incrementally make use of the new architecture.
 Simultaneously we will continue to unify and extend the user facing API and collaborate with domain specific libraries to build highly tuned plotting tools.
-We propose committing a developer year to this effort.
+We propose continuing support for the graduate student who is leading the this effort as her thesis work.

 ## Work Plan